CodeVJC/project1/README.md

 Body:
 ```
 {
-    "message": "You must either choose "approved" or "denied," rejected is not an option."
+    "message": "You must either choose "approved" or "denied," <INPUT> is not an option."
 }
 ```
 #### Success - token verified + role=manager, but the searched for username or timestamp is wrong